adoptium/temurin-build/md-docs/README.md

 ## How do I build OpenJDK in a docker image?

-If you do not want to set up your machine with all the prerequisites for building OpenJDK, you can use our docker images under the [docker] directory as follows (first version builds HotSpot, second builds J9 - the final parameter can be adjusted to build whichever version you want as long as we can generate valid dockerfile for it):
+If unable to set up your machine with all the prerequisites for building OpenJDK, use our docker images under the [docker] directory as follows; (first version builds HotSpot, second builds J9 - the final parameter can be adjusted to build whichever version you want as long as we can generate valid dockerfile for it):